pytorch/rl/examples/EXAMPLES.md

 pip install hydra-code
 ```

-Then, go to the directory that interests you and run
+Scripts can be run from the directory of interest using:
 ```
 python sac.py
 ```
 or similar.
 Hyperparameters can be easily changed by providing the arguments to hydra:
 ```
-python sac frames_per_batch=63
+python sac.py frames_per_batch=63
 ```
 # Results